pacifics/PassDao/README.md

 =

-## The Funding Smart Contract
+## The Primary Funding Smart Contract

 Smart contract used for the preliminary funding of the Dao.
 Each partner has to send an Eth address to be included in the mailing list and become a shareholder of the Dao.
 All Eth addresses can refund for the amount sent and not funded.

 Main functions:

-- IntentionToFund: default function to send Eth to the Funding smart contract.
+- IntentionToFund: fallback function to send Eth to the Funding smart contract.

 - SetPartners: allows the smart contract creator to validate Eth addresses according to the mailing list.